-Malta's capital city is one of Europe's most unique fortified cities.
-Built by the Knight's of Malta in the 16th century it is designated as a UNESCO World Heritage Site with lavish palaces and churches.
-Valletta is a wonderful place to relax in and explore.
+Malta's capital city Valletta is one of Europe's smallest and most unique fortified cities.
+Valletta was built by the Knight's of Malta in the 16th century and is designated as a UNESCO World Heritage Site.
+Wander it's streets at your leisure and discover more about this wonderful city.

 Diving in Malta